ulises-jeremias/dotfiles/README.md

 - gitconfig

-To do so you just need to include a file of the same name in your version controlled directory that you save into `custom-configs` the create symlinks scripts will link the files properly.
+To do so you just need to include a file of the same name in your version controlled directory that you save into `custom-config` the create symlinks scripts will link the files properly.

 To add configuration files after the installation process you should only run the command `<dotfiles_dir>/default-config/install` after having modified the contents of the directory `<dotfiles_dir>/custom-config`.